energysistem/manuals/42430-Energy_Phone_Neo_4G/en/22-troubleshooting.md

 7. Sometimes the screen turns black and the device does not respond.
 It is always better to reboot the device through one of the options available within the system, but if that is not possible, reboot it by extracting and inserting again the battery.

-8. The built-in memory of the Energy Phone Max 4G is 16 GB, but the available memory is lower.
+8. The built-in memory of the Energy Phone Neo 4G is 8 GB, but the available memory is lower.
 Why?
-The Android™ operating system and the preinstalled applications need approximately 5 GB to work.
-Therefore, the available memory for additional data is less than 16 GB.
+The Android#trade# operating system and the preinstalled applications need approximately 3,6 GB to work.
+Therefore, the available memory for additional data is less than 8 GB.

-9. What should I do to install an application?
+9. What must I do to install an application?
-First, make sure that the file has the Android™ application extension (.APK).Android™ will ask you to activate the application installation from "Unknown sources", this option is disabled for safety.
+First, make sure that the file has the Android#trade# application extension (.APK).Android#trade# will ask you to activate the application installation from "Unknown sources", this option is disabled for safety.
 To authorize the installation of applications, you only have to follow the instructions on the screen the first time you try to install an application: Settings / Security / Unknown sources (activate).

 10. How long does the battery last?
-It depends largely on the usage conditions, such as the screen brightness, use of headphones or speaker, if the Wi-Fi connection is enabled or disabled and the use of GSM and 3G networks.
-The Energy Phone Pro HD battery lasts up to 260 hours on standby and 15 hours talking.
-Battery life: up to 265 hours on standby and 15 hours talk time.
+It depends largely on the usage conditions, such as the screen brightness, use of headphones or speaker, if the Wi-Fi connection is enabled or disabled and the use of GSM, 4G and 3G networks.
+The battery life of the Energy Phone Neo 4G lasts up to 120 hours on standby and 8 hours talk time.

 11. Which are the 4G and 3G operating frequencies of my device?
-Your Energy Phone Max 4G is ready to work correctly in 3G mode with WCDMA 900/2100 MHz bands and in 4G mode with FDD-LTE 800/1800/2600 MHz.
+Your Energy Phone Neo 4G is prepared for the WCDMA 900/2100 MHz bands to work on 3G mode and for the FDD-LTE 800/1800/2600 MHz bands to work on 4G mode.